js-cookie/java-cookie/README.md

 # java-cookie
-A simple Servlet API for handling cookies
+A complete Servlet API for handling cookies